Arizona Game & Fish Department Helping Wildlife That Go Moo

 On On October 26, 2021, I revisited Mashakattee Spring on the Cartwright grazing allotment with some friends to see the changes that had been made by the completion of the Cartwright water project.
 I was pleased to find that there wasn’t a new livestock watering trough in the spring’s riparian habitat near the water storage tank by the well, like the project project proposal and decision notice said there would be.
 I was also happy to see that some new fence had been constructed above the spring, on the north side of the canyon, to protect it from cattle – even though it had a barbed lower wire, instead of a wildlife-friendly smooth lower wire.
 In a subsequent conversation with a Cave Creek Ranger District range management specialist, I was told the plan to put a watering trough in or near the riparian area had been abandoned.
 He also explained that the fence I saw was a repair of the south boundary fence of the Cartwright grazing allotment’s Humboldt pasture, so Mashakattee Spring is located in a holding pasture that won’t be included in the ranch’s regular grazing rotation.
 He also promised that the use of the barbed lower wire on the new fence would be investigated.

-On March 12, 2022, the 2021 HPC grants were approved.
+On March 12, 2022, the 2021 HPC grants were recommended for approval.

 On Friday December 30, 2022, Gov. Doug Ducey nominated Jeffrey Buchanan for the Arizona Game and Fish Commission to replace Leland “Bill” Brake, whose term in expiring.
 It was one of Ducey’s last acts before leaving office.

-On January 9, 2023, the 2022 HPC grants were approved.
+On January 9, 2023, the 2022 HPC grants were recommended for approval.

 2 thoughts on “Arizona Game & Fish Department Helping Wildlife That Go Moo